-Expats moving to Iran will find a country born out of a rich and tumultuous history.
-Iran became a unique Islamic republic in 1979 when the monarchy was overthrown by religious clerics.
+Expats moving to Iran will find a country born out of a rich and tumultuous history, that became a unique Islamic republic in 1979 when the monarchy was overthrown by religious clerics.

-While Persian, called Farsi locally, is the official language of Iran, English is commonly spoken in business circles.
-Expats should always bear in mind that Iran is a culturally strict Islamic country.
+While Persian, know locally as Farsi, is the official language of Iran, English is commonly spoken in business circles.
+Expats should always bear in mind that Iran is a culturally-strict Islamic country.
 Women should dress modestly both as a sign of respect to the local culture and to avoid unwanted attention.

-Although Iran is much safer than most expats assume, safety and security are concerns for expats travelling to and living in Iran.
-As a result of strained relations between Iran and the West, as well as regular spates of protest in Tehran, Iran can feel politically volatile for many expats.
+Iran is much safer than most expats assume.
+That said, safety and security are concerns for expats travelling to and living in Iran.
+Due to strained relations between Iran and the West, and regular spates of protest in Tehran, Iran can feel politically volatile for many expats.

 The British Foreign Office and the US Department of State warn their citizens against travel to Iran as there have been incidences of foreigners being kidnapped.
 Expats in Iran are advised to maintain a low profile and to stay well away from any mass gatherings or political protests.